Why Are They Called Green Sea Turtles?

 During the nesting season, female green sea turtles emerge from the ocean and crawl up the beach, using their flippers to dig a nest in the sand.
 They lay their eggs in the nest and then carefully cover them before returning to the sea.
 This nesting process can take several hours, and the female turtle may lay multiple clutches of eggs throughout the season.

-Read Also: Do Green Sea Turtles Hibernate?
+Read Also: Do Turtles Know Their Names?

 After laying the eggs, the female green sea turtle returns to the ocean, leaving the eggs to incubate in the warm sand.
 The temperature of the nest determines the sex of the hatchlings, with warmer temperatures producing more females and cooler temperatures producing more males.
 This natural balance is essential for the survival of the species.